DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 Figure 4: Bitner's model of Servicescapes[^17]

+<div class="streams"><hr class="streams" />Experiencescapes are specific spaces that are selected, designed and managed in order to create, support and correctly guide experiences<hr class="streams" /></div>

 Bitner’s model of servicescapes (Figure 4) is generally considered to be relevant (Eroglu & Machleit, 2008), but, strangely enough, the empirical research into the role of servicescapes is relatively limited (Turley &